-In addition to studying the actual behavior on identification in the clinic, we also wanted to see if the groups were different on the core variables Knowledge, Concerns,

-Attitudes and Beliefs after the initial implementation activities were completed.
-The post-group scored higher on positive attitudes, which can be expected after receiving systematic training in how psychopathology can be prevented from being transmitted from one generation to the next [1,15].
+In addition to studying the actual behavior on identification in the clinic, we also wanted to see if the groups were different on the core variables Knowledge, Concerns, Attitudes and Expectations after the initial implementation activities were completed.
+The post-group scored higher on positive attitudes, which can be expected after receiving systematic training in how psychopathology can be prevented from being transmitted from one generation to the next [15, 1].
 The emphasis on the importance of identifying and supporting the children seems to have led to more positive attitudes within the workforce.
 Nevertheless, when you study the scores in detail, the difference between pre and post on these core variables may not be of much clinical importance after all.
 Even though the difference is statistically significant, both numbers refer to very high ratings of positive attitudes, representing a possible ceiling-effect.
-In terms of concerns related to whether or not bringing a child- and parenting focus into the treatment may interrupt the patient-therapist relationship, there was no change from pre-test to post-test.
+In terms of concerns related to whether or not bringing a child- and parenting focus into the treatment may interrupt the patient-therapist relationship, there were no change from pre-test to post-test.
+This means that even though only 35 % of the staff had offered their patients Child Talks, the low number was not a result of strengthened resistance due to concerns about the patient-therapist alliance because of doing so.
 If therapists had experiences which caused them to be more concerned about the therapeutic alliance, we assume they would have less positive attitudes about including a child and parenting perspective.
 Furthermore, if concerns had gone up, a logical consequence would be that the resistance to including the new routines also would be increasing, which was not the case with our data.
 Therefore, we believe this result can be interpreted as evidence that the workforce readiness to change is increasing.

-What surprised us most was the change in selfreported knowledge about risk-factors and beliefs of the interventions representing positive outcomes for children, because the scores had actually gone down from pre to post.
+What surprised us most was the change in self-reported knowledge about risk-factors and expectations of the interventions representing positive outcomes for children, because the scores had actually gone down from pre to post.
 One possible explanation for this may be in line with the statement "the more I learn, the less I realize I know" (Socrates).
 Having participated in courses about the risk-factors and consequences of parental mental illness may have sensitized the workforce on the complexity of the topic, and may have given them experiences with many of the implementation challenges in their work to adapt the new routines into practice.
 The Child Talk Intervention is now in their "hands" and no longer a theoretical intervention, and due to several factors making it difficult for them to fully put it into use, they may therefore have more moderate expectations to it being effective.
 We believe that this is due to their current realistic viewpoint, as opposed to their initial and more positive viewpoint, and that this is the reason that they evaluate their existing practice less positively.
 The decrease in self-reported expectations and knowledge may be interpreted as an indication that the workforce have realized there are several barriers to overcome until it will be possible for them to fully incorporate the new practice in current routines.